Culture of Hong Kong: Print media

 Magazine and newspaper publishers distribute and print in numerous languages, most notably Vernacular Chinese and English.
-The printed media, especially tabloids but also broadsheet newspapers, lean heavily on sensationalism and celebrity gossips.
-While the practice is criticised, it continues to sell papers.
+Tabloids (and occasionally broadsheet newspapers) rely heavily on sensationalism and celebrity gossip – a practice that is generally criticised.
 The media is relatively free from government interference compared to that of mainland China, and newspapers are often politicised; some have even shown skepticism toward the Chinese government in Beijing.

 Broadcasting

-In the early 2000s, Hong Kong had two main broadcast television stations, TVB and ATV.
-The latter was closed in 2016 after a long series of financial issues, and the refusal of the government to renew its broadcasting license.
-The former, launched in 1967, was the territory's first free-to-air commercial station, and is currently the predominant TV station in the city and can also been seen in the neighbouring Gwongdung province and Macau (via cable).
+In the early 2000s, Hong Kong had two main broadcast television stations: TVB and ATV.
+The latter was closed in 2016 after a long series of financial issues, and the refusal of the government to renew its broadcasting licence.
+The former, launched in 1967, was the territory's first free-to-air commercial television station, and is currently the leading television network in the territory – its signal can also be received in Guangdong Province and Macau (via cable).
 Paid cable and satellite television have also been widespread.
-Hong Kong's soap dramas, comedy series, and a variety of shows have reached mass audiences throughout the world of Chinese languages, primarily Cantonese communities.
+Hong Kong's soap dramas, comedy series, and a variety of shows have reached mass audiences throughout the Chinese-speaking world – primarily the Cantonese diaspora.
 Many international and pan-Asian broadcasters are also based in Hong Kong, including News Corporation's STAR TV.

 Hong Kong literature

-Hong Kong literature is the literature produced in Hong Kong.
-It started in the early 20th century, where successive waves of migrants from mainland China (mostly of Cantonese ancestry) moved to the British-controlled city in their attempts to escape from the then war-torn China.
-At first, the educated among these migrants felt much resentment for having to stay in Hong Kong, a "land of Southern Barbarians".
+Hong Kong literature traces its roots to the early 20th century, when successive waves of migrants from Mainland China (mostly of Cantonese ancestry) moved to the British-controlled territory in an attempt to escape from the then war-torn China.
+At first, the educated among these migrants felt much resentment for having to stay in Hong Kong, dubbing it the "land of Southern Barbarians".
 Many of their works revolved around expressing such sentiments.
-Starting from the 1960s, however, Hong Kong developed in such a high pace that writers started writing about Hong Kong herself, with topics ranging from local current events and cultures.
-Nowadays, Hong Kong literature has been fully developed, with numerous prolific writers producing works such as proses and novels.
-Hong Kong literature is characterised by its heavy use of daily life scenarios - meaning that romance, humour, and satires are popular genres, although Hong Kong has also produced several prominent wuxia (Jyutping: jyutping; Traditional Chinese: 武俠) and science fiction writers.
-Prominent writers of Hong Kong literature include:
+Nowadays, Hong Kong literature has been fully developed, with numerous prolific writers producing novels and short stories.
+Hong Kong literature is characterised by its heavy use of daily life scenarios – this makes romance, humour, and satire popular genres, although Hong Kong has also produced several prominent wuxia (Jyutping: jyutping; Traditional Chinese: 武俠) and science fiction writers.

+Notable writers of Hong Kong literature include:

-Amy Cheung, a writer of romance and proses; Notable works include "Women on the Breadfruit Tree" and "For Love or Money".
+Amy Cheung, a writer of romance and short stories; she is best known for Women on the Breadfruit Tree and For Love or Money.

-Chip Tsao, known for writing proses and articles that discuss cultures (especially Western ones).
+Chip Tsao, known for writing short stories and discourses on Western culture.

-Jin Yong, a renowned wuxia writer; Several of his novels have been made into movies and animations.
+Jin Yong, a renowned wuxia writer; several of his novels have been made into films and animations.

-Ni Kuang, a science fiction writer; He also has had several of his novels made into movies.
+Ni Kuang, a science fiction writer; he also has had several of his novels made into films.